PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 If the parameter is a string, the return value will also be a string that is the current setting of the run-time parameter with that name.

-You can get several parameters at once by passing a list or tuple of parameter names.
-The return value will then be a corresponding list of parameter settings.
-If you pass a dict as parameter instead, its values will be set to the parameter settings corresponding to its keys.
+You can get several parameters at once by passing a list, set or dict.
+When passing a list of parameter names, the return value will be a corresponding list of parameter settings.
+When passing a set of parameter names, a new dict will be returned, mapping these parameter names to their settings.
+Finally, if you pass a dict as parameter, its values will be set to the current parameter settings corresponding to its keys.

 By passing the special name `'all'` as the parameter, you can get a dict of all existing configuration parameters.